Nsustain/nsustain.com/README.md

  - Flarum is a web forum framework that consists of both the front-end and the back-end itself.
  What you see on [Nsustain.com](https://nsustain.com) is largely thanks to Flarum.
  As you can see, it's beautiful.
-It has cool interfaces and functionalities.
+It has smooth UI's and cool functionalities.
  If you liked Nsustain, go check out Flarum's own forum-development discussion forum at https://discuss.flarum.org

  - So, the first thing we did when we started Nsustain was to choose a web framework, and as you can see,